lvsl-deactivated/lvsl.github.com/_posts/2015-01-10-using_api_blueprints_for_and_profit.md

 ### Intro
 *Contract First Design* was postulated by [Bertrand Meyer](http://en.wikipedia.org/wiki/Bertrand_Meyer) almost 30 years ago.
-Yet I have not seen any practical implementation of these idea, when designing a new API for web service.
+Yet I have not seen any practical implementation of these ideas, when designing a new API for web service.

-Until now!
+`Until now!`

 [Apiary](http://apiary.io/how-it-works) got quite far in this process.
 They provde special language -- [APIBlueprint](http://apiblueprint.org/) plus nice documentation reader with embedded mock server and API debugger with simple editor (that can even sync with your *GitHub* account).